 Analyzing Your Existing Roof’s Age

 Before you start calling around to get your project started, you’ll want to consider the age of your existing roof.
 It doesn’t exactly make sense to install a rooftop deck over your shingles if they’re coming up on the end of their lifespan.
-Depending upon the conditions in your area, your roof needs to be replaced every twelve to fifteen years.
+Depending upon the conditions in your area and your roofing material, your roof needs to be replaced every 15 to 20 years.
 However, even if your roof is relatively young, you should have an inspector take a look at it before starting on your deck.
 They can make sure that there’s no rot, mold, or other damage that could interfere with your deck construction.
 If you do need to replace your roof first, factor in $3,000 to $10,000 to your project’s expenses.

 Architectural Features May Increase Your Homeowners Insurance